Dynamic bursting to a cloud service

 You can also use the management API to monitor and manually start up your overflow nodes, if for example, you want to configure a third-party scheduling system to start up all of your additional capacity prior to a large conferencing event starting.

 Dynamic bursting builds upon Pexip Infinity's standard location capacity overflow logic, which is used to define which overflow location's nodes are used when a particular location reaches its capacity.
 The dynamic bursting functionality adds to this by automatically starting up those additional cloud nodes when a location is approaching full capacity, so that those overflow nodes will be available if required.

-After you have deployed your overflow Conferencing Nodes in AWS or Microsoft Azure, and enabled cloud bursting and configured your bursting threshold in Pexip Infinity, everything is then controlled automatically by the Pexip Infinity Management Node:
+After you have deployed your overflow Conferencing Nodes in Azure, AWS or GCP, and enabled cloud bursting and configured your bursting threshold in Pexip Infinity, everything is then controlled automatically by the Pexip Infinity Management Node:

 - Whenever the available capacity in a system location containing your primary (always on) Conferencing Node hits or drops below your configured threshold, a Conferencing Node in a system location containing overflow Conferencing Nodes is automatically started up.
 That new node can then start handling any additional conferencing requirements if the original location reaches full capacity.

 - When an overflow Conferencing Node starts to fill up and reaches its own bursting threshold, a further overflow node is started up, and so on.

 When call levels subside and an overflow Conferencing Node is no longer hosting conferences and is no longer required, the node is automatically shut down again.

 This sequence of events is explained in more detail in a worked example.

 Dynamic bursting is supported on Conferencing Nodes hosted in Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 For specific configuration instructions for your chosen platform, see: